 Attend from home

 If you continue to worship from home (because you have health issues, because you’re out of town, because you are not yet comfortable in crowds, etc), refer to our Virtual Resources for up-to-date information on how to watch the live-stream.

 What to expect

 - Don’t come if you have symptoms of COVID-19 or have recently been in contact with anyone with symptoms.

 - The south entrance to the church will not be open.
 Please use the main entrance on the north.
-If you wish to socialize a little before church, please do so outside in the courtyard and enter through the courtyard doors.

 - You must wear a mask (unless you’re under 2-years-old).

 - Stay 6′ apart, avoiding touching each other, and avoiding blocking traffic.
 Look for tape marks on the floor to remind you where to stand.
 (People living in the same household may stay together.)